kebairia/kebairia/README.md

 <!--<strong>Zakaria Kebairia /</strong> <a href="https://www.zakaria-k.xyz">Homepage</a> / <a href="https://www.reddit.com/user/Z4cK47/submitted/?sort=top">Reddit</a> / <a href="https://github.com/kebairia">GitHub</a> / <a href="https://gist.github.com/kebairia">Gist</a> / </pre></p>-->

 - Hi there!
 My name is Zakaria 👋
-  - I'm a System/Cloud Jedi (IaC, Ansible, Docker, Kubernetes, OpenStack ...etc.). ☁💻
+  - I'm a DevOps Jedi (IaC, Ansible, Docker, Kubernetes, OpenStack ...etc.). ☁💻
   - Harnessing the power of Philosophy ,Math ,Physics ,CS & Art is my passion.
   - To boldly go where no one has gone before, and beyond 🌌